Anticoagulation

 1. What causes thrombus formation among blood-contacting medical devices and what can be done to prevent thrombosis?

-Efforts to prevent thrombus formation among blood-contacting medical devices such as Impella® heart pump include administration of anticoagulant medications such as heparin and direct thrombin inhibitors.
+Efforts to prevent thrombus formation among blood-contacting medical devices such as the Impella® heart pump include systemic administration of anticoagulant medications such as heparin and direct thrombin inhibitors.

 2. Why is systemic anticoagulation needed with Impella heart pumps?

-The Impella device consists of an intravascular microaxial blood pump and cannula through which blood is aspirated from the left ventricle and expelled into the ascending aorta.
+The Impella heart pump consists of an intravascular microaxial blood pump and cannula through which blood is aspirated from the left ventricle and expelled into the ascending aorta.
 Systemic anticoagulation refers to the use of medications such as heparin systemically in order to prevent or decrease the risk of thrombus formation along the length of the catheter or on the body of the device.
-Reasoning for additional additives in the purge fluid, such as heparin, are addressed in a separate question.
+Reasoning for additional additives in the purge fluid, such as heparin or sodium bicarbonate, are addressed in a separate question.

 3. Why are additional additives in the purge needed?

-Additional additives, like heparin, in the purge are required to keep two important regions of the pump clear of debris: the small radial purge-flow gap between the rotor shaft and the sleeve bearing within the pump motor, and the axial gap between the sleeve bearing and the back-side of the impeller.
-As blood flows into the Impella catheter, a purge solution runs in the opposite direction to the blood to create a pressure barrier that prevents blood from entering the Impella motor.2 Heparin in the purge solution enhances protection against ingress, adsorption, deposition, and coagulation of blood components.
+Additional additives, like heparin or sodium bicarbonate, are required in the purge to keep two important regions of the pump clear of biomaterial deposits: the small radial purge-flow gap between the rotor shaft and the sleeve bearing within the pump motor, and the larger axial gap between the sleeve bearing and the back-side of the impeller.
+As blood flows into the Impella catheter, a purge solution runs in the opposite direction to the blood to create a pressure barrier that prevents blood from entering the Impella motor.2 Heparin and Bicarbonate in the purge solution enhances protection against ingress, adsorption, deposition, and coagulation of blood components by stabilizing serum blood proteins through raising the pH in the micro-environment of the purge and conferring a negative charge to repel the like charge of surface proteins.
 It also improves bearing working life of Impella CP®.
+We postulate that the smaller radial purge-flow gap is protected by the purge solution while the larger axial gap has a dual protection from both the purge solution and systemic anticoagulation the patient is receiving3.

 4. What is the recommended heparin concentration in the purge solution with Impella heart pumps?